grafana/grafana/docs/sources/alerting/set-up/migrating-alerts/legacy-alerting-deprecation.md

 However, we will still patch CVEs until legacy alerting is completely removed in Grafana 11; honoring our commitment to building and distributing secure software.

-We have provided [instructions][migrating-alerts] on how to migrate to the new alerting system, making the process as easy as possible for users.
+We have provided [instructions](ref:migrating-alerts) on how to migrate to the new alerting system, making the process as easy as possible for users.

 ## Why are we deprecating legacy alerting?